JedBartlett/OrthodoxLiturgics/README.md

 3. Install the [Remote-containers extension into VSCode]( https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
-4. Install [docker for your operating system]( https://code.visualstudio.com/docs/remote/containers) to host the development container. - (You may have to re-start after following those steps.)
+4. Install [docker for your operating system]( https://code.visualstudio.com/docs/remote/containers) to host the development container.
+   - (You may have to re-start after following those steps.)
+   - *NOTE: Windows 10 Pro or Enterprise editions, not Home*
 5. Open the cloned folder from VSCode (checked out to the correct branch). you will be prompted if you want to open using remote containers, say yes.
 It will take a while to clone and setup the container the first time.
 6. If you need to rebuild the container in VSCode, press `<Ctrl><Shift><P>`